Neglected for many years, therapeutic clay is once again appreciated and recognized for its natural virtues.

 In Roman times, this type of earth was called lemnos, and it was used to heal broken bones.
 Many people also took mud baths.

-Much time passed before Kneipp began using it again to treat horses afflicted with foot-and-mouth disease.
+It took a considerable amount of time for Kneipp to use it again to treat horses for foot-and-mouth disease.

-Professor Stumf then used it to treat Asiatic cholera.
+Then Professor Stumf uses it again against Asian cholera.
 It was also used to fight dysentery in World War I.

 It was Mr. Jean Heitz who came up with the idea of putting clay back in the place of honor it deserves, knowing its virtues well, his mother having taught them to him from an early age.